 Withdrawals from an RESP

-What if the child decides not to pursue post-secondary education?
+What if your child decides not to pursue post-secondary education?

-If the beneficiary of the RESP plan decides to not pursue further education or training, there are a number of things you can do with the money in the plan:
+If the beneficiary of the RESP plan decides not to pursue further education or training, there are several things you can do with the money in the plan:

-However, there is no rush to do any of the of the above, as the RESP can stay open for 35 years before it expires.
+However, there is no rush to do the above, as the RESP can stay open for 35 years before it expires.